MilhosOU/DatabasePublicStagingSync/README.md

-# PostgreSQL Table Copy Script to Staging Schema
+# PostgreSQL Public Schema to Staging Schema

 This Python script facilitates copying the structure, data, indexes, and triggers of tables from a PostgreSQL database's public schema to a dedicated staging schema.
 It leverages the `psycopg2` library to interact with the database.